 - You need not code the DSNAME parameter when defining a data set that is created and deleted within a job (a temporary data set).
 The system will generate a name for the data set. - If you do code the DSNAME parameter, the data set name consists of 1 to 8 characters and is preceded by two ampersands (& &).
 The first character following the ampersands must be an alphabetic or national (@,#,\$) character; the remaining characters can be any alphameric or national characters, a hyphen, or a plus-zero (12-0) punch.
-The system generates a qualified name for the temporary data set that begins with SYS and includes the jobname, the temporary name assigned in the DSNAME parameter, and other identifying characters. - A single ampersand preceding a data set name in a cataloged or in-stream procedure normally signifies a symbolic parameter.
+The system generates a qualified name for the temporary data set that begins with SYS and includes the jobname, the temporary name assigned in the DSNAME parameter, and other identifying characters. - The operating system generates a qualified name for the temporary data set.
+If several jobs enter the interpreter at the same time and contain DD statements with the same temporary data set name or with no data set name, the qualified name generated by the system will not be unique. - A single ampersand preceding a data set name in a cataloged or in-stream procedure normally signifies a symbolic parameter.
 However, if no value is assigned to the name on either the EXEC statement that calls the procedure or on a PROC statement within the procedure, the name is treated as a temporary data set name.